Leave a Message

 Takeaway:

-Function consistently beats size in buyer decision-making.
+Function beats size in every Rancho Mission Viejo buyer comparison.

 Q: How do you measure floor plan demand accurately?